History of Punjab: Indo-Scythian Kingdom

-Indo-Parthian Kingdom (c.30 AD – c.50 AD)
+Indo-Parthian Kingdom (c.
+30 AD – c.
+50 AD)

 The Indo-Parthian Kingdom was founded by Gondophares, and active from 19 CE to c.
 226 CE.
 The city of Taxila is thought to have been a capital of the Indo-Parthians however this is where the Eastern boundary of the empire was limited to.
 The Greek philosopher Apollonius of Tyana is related by Philostratus in Life of Apollonius of Tyana to have visited India, and specifically the city of Taxila around 46 AD.
 He describes constructions of the Greek type, probably referring to Sirkap, and explains that the Indo-Parthian king of Taxila, named Phraotes, received a Greek education at the court.
-The kingdom was conquered in 1st century AD by the Kushan empire.
+The kingdom was conquered in the 1st century AD by the Kushan empire.

+During the dominion of the Indo-Parthians, Apracharaja Sasan, as described on numismatic evidence identifying him as the nephew of Aspavarma, emerged as a figure of significance.
+Aspavarman, a preceding Apracharaja contemporaneous with Gondophares, was succeeded by Sasan, after having ascended from a subordinate governance role to a recognized position as one of Gondophares's successors.
+He assumed the position following Abdagases I. The Kushan ruler Vima Takto is known through numismatic evidence to have overstruck the coins of Sasan, whilst a numismatic hoard had found coins of Sasan together with smaller coins of Kujula Kadphises It has also been discovered that Sasan overstruck the coins of Nahapana of the Western Satraps, this line of coinage dating between 40 and 78 CE.